jskherman/website-tabi/content/blog/typst-snippets.md

 +++
-title = "Adapting Gilles Castel’s LaTeX Snippets for Typst" description = "My attempt at converting Gilles Castel's LaTeX snippets to Typst on Neovim and VS Code to make writing math faster just like in Castel's original post." date = 2023-10-07 updated = 2023-12-27
+title = "Adapting Gilles Castel’s LaTeX snippets for Typst" description = "My attempt at converting Gilles Castel's LaTeX snippets to Typst on Neovim and VS Code to make writing math faster just like in Castel's original post." date = 2023-10-07 updated = 2023-12-27